Aluval/Smart-Lock-System-with-TOTP-Authentication/README.md

 Any misuse, plagiarism, or misrepresentation of the code may result in legal or DMCA action.
 ---

-### 📜 Patent & Intellectual Property Notice
+### 📜 Intellectual Property Notice

-This project concept and implementation may be used for academic demonstration, but unauthorized reproduction or commercialization without attribution may violate intellectual property rights.

-If any individual or organization attempts to mislead users by claiming ownership of this code, appropriate legal and DMCA actions may be initiated.
+- This project was independently developed by **Aluvala Ediga Harsha Vardhan Goud** for educational and research purposes.

+- The source code is released under the **Apache License 2.0**.
+This license allows others to use, modify, and distribute the code, provided that the original copyright notice and license are preserved.

+- Although this project is open-source, the original authorship remains with the developer.
+Any attempt to remove attribution, misrepresent authorship, or redistribute the code without maintaining the license terms may violate the license agreement.

+- If misuse or misrepresentation occurs, the repository owner reserves the right to report such violations through **GitHub’s DMCA and abuse reporting mechanisms**.

 ---
 ### 📅 Project Declaration